Alikuyumcu4067/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_05.md

-# Question 5: Determination of Fractional and Percentage Uncertainty
+# Question 5: Quantitative Percentage Uncertainty Analysis

 ## 1. Objective and Problem Statement
 In experimental physics, quantifying the relative scale of an error in comparison to the magnitude of the measured quantity is essential for assessing data quality.